-CSUF Open Access Publishing Fund
+CSUF Open Access Article Publishing Fund

 About the Fund

 Open access journals make articles freely available on the Internet, permitting any user to read, download, copy, distribute, print, search and link to the full text upon publication.
-There are currently more than 9,000 open access academic journal titles.
+There are currently more than 10,000 open access academic journal titles.
 Some of these journals require authors to pay a fee once their article is accepted for publication.
 This business model helps to support the continuous, free dissemination of an author's research to an international audience of faculty, scholars, and the general public, many who would otherwise have no access to expensive journals.

-The purpose of the CSUF Open Access Publication Fund is to foster broad public access to the work of CSUF scholars by encouraging faculty to take advantage of open access publishing opportunities.
+The purpose of the CSUF Open Access Article Publishing Fund is to foster broad public access to the work of CSUF scholars by encouraging faculty to take advantage of open access publishing opportunities.
 With barrier-free access, researchers from anywhere in the world can read the scholarly output of CSUF authors.
 With this greater readership, open access has the potential to provide more opportunities for CSUF scholars and increase the impact of CSUF scholarship.

 Tenure-track, tenured, full and part-time CSUF faculty may apply for support toward Article Processing Charges (APCs) and/or indexing fees for articles that have recently been accepted for publication or have been published within the last 30 days.
 Grant funds do not cover fees for submission, pages/plates/graphics, editing/typesetting, embargoes, or donations.